-A post-apocalyptic upper middle-grade adventure with a first-crush romance, perfect for fans of Rebecca Stead and Shannon Hale
+Shannon Doleski’s Gabe in the After is a post-apocalyptic upper middle-grade adventure with a first-crush romance, perfect for fans of Rebecca Stead and Shannon Hale.

-It’s fourteen-year-old Gabe Sweeney’s day to check for survivors . . .
+It’s 14-year-old Gabe Sweeney’s day to check for survivors . . .

 Relle changes the island with her hopeful attitude.
 She tells big stories and makes plans for activities like talent shows.
 Despite a growing crush, Gabe doesn’t quite understand the point of it all; why have a talent show at the end of the world?
 But when tragedy strikes, Gabe sets out on a dangerous journey to try and find other survivors where the world might be normal.
 Like Before.

 Shannon Doleski is the author of Mary Underwater, which received a starred review from Bulletin of the Center for Children’s Books, who called it “perfect for readers not quite ready for Laurie Halse Anderson.”
 She was born and raised in Cazenovia, New York.
-After graduating from Niagara University with an English education degree, Shannon was an English teacher and swim coach in New York and Maryland.
+After graduating from Niagara University with an English education degree, Doleski was an English teacher and swim coach in New York and Maryland.
 She lives with her family in West Texas.
-Visit her author website at shannondoleski.com.

 "With occasional nods to Anne of Green Gables